- 1 Always be ready to learn.

 The threats we face today are most likely related to Islamic extremism.
 With this in mind, a vehicle borne attack, bombing, shooting or stabbing are all likely.
 Avoiding crowds, especially those around protests and political/religious events is the best way to stay away from these threats.

 If you do need to be around large crowds, be aware of your surroundings, keep an eye out for suspicious people and move away from any possible confrontations.
-In a post collapse environment, areas like FEMA camps, food & water distribution areas and markets could all be potential areas for violence.
+In a post-collapse environment, areas like FEMA camps, food & water distribution areas and markets could all be potential areas for violence.

-Do not let your pride overcome commonsense.
+Do not let your pride overcome common sense.
 Walking away from a confrontation is almost always the better idea.

 Not disposing of trash in the correct way is guaranteed to attract vermin, scavengers and spread disease.

-Today, we are used to just dropping our trash off on the curb, going to work and coming home to an empty trashcan.
+Today, we are used to just dropping our trash off at the curb, going to work and coming home to an empty trashcan.
 Most people are in for a rude awakening if those services ever come to an end.

 At our current rate, each person makes about 6 pounds of trash per day.
 Limiting the amount of trash that you produce is going to be your best bet.
 What you do produce can be burned or buried away from your home.